richarrd92/umbc-inventory-app/backend/README.md

 # Backend Server Setup Guide
 This guide provides instructions for setting up and running the backend server for this project.
-The backend is implemented using Python using Flask framework.
+The backend is implemented using Python using FastAPI framework.

 ## Backend Structure
 To maintain a clean structure, files are organized as follows: